kema-ray/kema-ray/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :zap: In my free time, I solve problems on Leetcode and read articles.
+- :zap: In my free time, I solve problems on Leetcode and read articles,novels.

 - :mailbox:How to reach me:  <a href="mailto: rachelkemuma99@gmail.com">rachelkemuma99@gmail.com</a>